DriLLFreAK100/columnar-data-validator/README.md

 **Data Source**

 Define the source of data.
-Application should then handle the ingestion accordingly
+Application should then handle the ingestion accordingly.

 - Remote
   - Protocol - FTP, SFTP, HTTP, etc.
   - Url
 - Stream
+- Json

 ### Output Spec